yanan1116/EmbodiedEval/README.md

 python run_eval.py --agent myagent
 ```

 If your server cannot run the simulator (e.g. without sudo access), and your personal computer cannot run the model.
-You can run simulation on your computer and the model on the server using the [following steps](#Remote):
+You can run simulation on your computer and the model on the server using the following steps:
+<a name="Remote"></a>
 <details>
 <summary>Evaluation steps with a remote simulator</summary>
 <br>